-Where they CHA TD fits in
+Where the CHA TD fits in

 So far I’ve been pretty astonished with this antenna.
 It’s mounted in inverted-v configuration from my tower at the moment.
 I also plan on finding the best configuration for use as a field station antenna.
 The user guide can be downloaded from the Chameleon website.
 It has lots of antenna configurations, to suit a variety of applications.
 There are also many configuration ideas on the HFLink website.
 Here is my current configuration, pkus configs out of the user manual.

 I initially deployed this antenna incorrectly, leading to some very wrong SWR readings.
-A few minutes troubleshooting with chameleon and the problem was solved.
+A few minutes troubleshooting with Chameleon and the problem was solved.
 The wide SWR sweep looks pretty good now.
 It also looks very similar to the SWR plots that chameleon publishes themselves.
 Now we know the plot results are attainable by anyone deploying this antenna correctly.

 Band by band SWR